 CHECKLIST FOR YOUR KUKU CAMPERS ADVENTURE

-Iceland is a different kind of place and if you wanna survive here in the land of fire and ice, there is stuff you need to know and bring for camping.
+Iceland is a different kind of place and if you wanna survive here in the land of fire and ice, there is stuff you need to know and bring for camping (a must-do in Iceland).
 Here’s our Kuku checklist:

 The Icelandic króna (ISK) is the monetary unit here in Iceland.
 Exchange your own currency into ISK is easy as the Keflavík Airport has a bank and ATM available.
 Since the financial crisis in 2008, the króna fluctuates a lot.
 Just keep in mind that: